-6. Interstate shipments of tobacco products
+6. Interstate Shipments of Tobacco Products

-Cigarettes and smoking tobaccos exported beyond the borders of Louisiana are not subject to tobacco taxes.
+Cigarettes and other tobacco products exported beyond the borders of Louisiana are not subject to tobacco taxes.
 The purpose of this exemption is to comply with taxation prohibitions of the U.S. Constitution.

 Licensed tobacco dealers engaged in interstate commerce